paolosalvatori/azure-function-premium-plan/README.md

 - An Azure Cosmos used to store enriched messages.
 DB For more information, see [Welcome to Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).
 - A private endpoint to all the storage accounts, Service Bus namespace, and Cosmos DB account.
 - A Private DNS Zone Group to link each private endpoint with the corresponding Private DNS Zone.
-- The NIC used by the jumpbox virtual machine and for each private endpoint to storage accounts, Service Bus namespace, or Comsos DB account.
+- The NIC used by the jumpbox virtual machine and for each private endpoint to storage accounts, Service Bus namespace, or Cosmos DB account.
 - A NAT Gateway used by the Azure Functions app for the outbound connections from the integration subnet.
 For more information, see [Designing virtual networks with NAT gateway resources](https://docs.microsoft.com/en-us/azure/virtual-network/nat-gateway-resource).
-- An Public IP Address Prefix which provides a contiguous range of public IP addresses to the NAT Gateway.
+- A Public IP Address Prefix providing a contiguous range of public IP addresses to the NAT Gateway.
 For more information, see [Public IP address prefix](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-address-prefix) and [Designing virtual networks with NAT gateway resources](https://docs.microsoft.com/en-us/azure/virtual-network/nat-gateway-resource).
 - A Log Analytics workspace used to monitor the health status of the services such as the hosting plan or NSG.
 - A Private DNS Zone for File Storage Account private endpoints (privatelink.file.core.windows.net)
 - A Private DNS Zone for Blob Storage Account private endpoints (privatelink.blob.core.windows.net)